merrttopal/Product-Management-Application-MVC-JPA/README.md

 # Product-Management-Application-MVC-JPA

 This project is a product management application.
 This application provides the functionality to list, add, update and delete products using Spring Boot, Spring MVC, Spring Data JPA, Thymeleaf and Bootstrap technologies.
-It also allows products to be filtered by categories and price ranges.
+It also allows products to be filtered by categories.

 ## Follow the steps below to run the project: